polypoly-eu/polyPod/docs/architecture.md

 platform implementation provides the same JavaScript file Features merely need to load, with the same functions they can call.

+### Data storage

+The main way for Features to store data is the _Triplestore_, a [Linked data][1] store all Features have access to - as long as the platform, and by extension the user, allows it.

+Another way for Features to store data is the file system, but since each Feature has their own root, it is not possible to share data between Features this way.
+It is currently mainly being used for storing raw user data and caching.

 ### [Core](../platform/core)

 Since there are a number of different implementations of the platform, there is